Escalante, Negros Occidental: Demographics

 The city has grown at a respectably fast rate, averaging 1.63% in the ten years (2000 thru 2010).
 The May 2010 Census on Population showed that population increased to 93,005 persons.
 This means that on average that population grew by 1.63% annually since 2000.
 This is only about 3.20% of the province's population which includes Bacolod City or 3.88% without it.
 At this rate, the city's population is expected to double by year 2053.

 The average household for 2000 was 4.89 persons per household, which is lower than the 5.0 national, 5.1 regional and the 5.24 provincial averages.
 NSO estimates there were 92,035 persons in 2007 in 18,644 households.
 This means, the average households size increased to 4.94.

 As of December 2009, the average age is 24 years old.

 Escalante has the highest population density (persons/square kilometer) in 2007, among the province's cities at 736.3, second only to the provincial capital, Bacolod City.
 The provincial average is 362.1, while the cities average 417.8.

 Languages

 The people in the city speak Cebuano closely followed by Hiligaynon.
 Tagalog and English are generally understood.

+Economy

+Barcelona Port, the port in Escalante City serving passenger RoRo trips to and from Tabuelan, Cebu.